Book Promotion and C-Span Appearance - Fall 2019

 Public Outreach for Getting Right with Reagan: The Struggle for True Conservatism, 1980-2016

 In promoting my book, Getting Right with Reagan: The Struggle for True Conservatism, 1980-2016, I have done several radio interviews and public talks.
-In May 2019, I appeared on two radio shows in the St. Louis area.
-You can listen to one of the radio interviews here.
+In May 2019, I appeared on three radio shows in the St. Louis area.
+You can listen to one of the radio interviews here and here.

 Langenberg Speaker Series